-Safety and effectiveness of TREZIX[TM] in pediatric patients have not been established.
+Safety and effectiveness of TREZIXTM (acetaminophen, caffeine, and dihydrocodeine bitartrate) capsules in pediatric patients have not been established.

-Life-threatening respiratory depression and death have occurred in children who received codeine [see WARNINGS].
-In most of the reported cases, these events followed tonsillectomy and/or adenoidectomy and many of the children had evidence of being ultra-rapid metabolizers of codeine (i.e., multiple copies of the gene for cytochrome P450 isoenzyme 2D6 or high morphine concentrations).
-Children with sleep apnea may be particularly sensitive to the respiratory depressant effects of codeine because of the risk of life-threatening respiratory depression and death:
+Respiratory depression and death have occurred in children with obstructive sleep apnea who received codeine in the post-operative period following tonsillectomy and/or adenoidectomy and had evidence of being ultra-rapid metabolizers of codeine (i.e., multiple copies of the gene for cytochrome P450 isoenzyme CYP2D6 or high morphine concentrations).
+These children may be particularly sensitive to the respiratory depressant effects of codeine that has been rapidly metabolized to morphine.
+Dihydrocodeine-containing products are contraindicated for post-operative pain management in all pediatric patients undergoing tonsillectomy and/or adenoidectomy [see CONTRAINDICATIONS].